of Rhode Island

 Effective patient care is dependent on a full team of competent, qualified health care professionals and assistive staff and must be based on the individual needs of each patient and hospital.

-In July 2016, HARI-member hospitals publicly posted to PatientCareLink 2016 nurse staffing plans for all of their facilities on a unit-by-unit basis.
-This fall, hospitals will post their facilities’ actual 2016 staffing reports as well as their 2017 staffing plans.
+In July 2016, HARI-member hospitals started to publicly post the nurse staffing plans for all of their facilities on a unit-by-unit basis to PatientCareLink.
+Currently, hospitals will post their facilities’ actual 2017 staffing reports as well as their 2018 staffing plans.
+Participation in PatientCareLink was approved by the HARI Board of Trustees in 2015.